AlaynaCarlin/BlueClient/README.md

 I 8 That

-              [Brief description of project build]  *This will be different between client and server.
-It can be detailed as you see fit (look over other ReadMe files for examples)

 Technology Used:

               Using Trello and daily stand-up communications to inform our team-mates of successes, challenges, and needs.